 I was actually offered 5,000.00 for it in 2001 by a "big time" Hulk collector in California, the previous owner contacted me again and offered me 4,000.00 for it in 2002 (he said that he missed the toy and asked me if the "nostalgia" had worn off yet).
 But I could never sell, NEVER!
 For someone who loved the Hulk and stretch figures so much, it was only fitting that I got one of the finest stretch Hulk toys around.
 Okay, I had the Denys Fisher Stretch Hulk in my collection and it was in mint condition, so how come I was still thinking of the Mego Elastic Hulk figure?

 Over the next year as I became more obsessed, my collection got even bigger.
 I had the entire comic runs of the Hulk, Spider-man, the Avengers, the Fantastic Four, Thor and just about every key Marvel Silver and Bronze Age issue you could ever think of (I had about 25 long comic boxes).
 I had so much vintage 60's and 70's Marvel memorabilia, magazines, and art that I didn't know where to put everything.
-Some of the key pieces to my collection was the 1963 Ben Cooper Spider-man costume (which is Marvel's VERY FIRST licensed product EVER!!!), the 1967 Marx Marvel Tin Train (another highly sought after 60's Marvel piece), the original art for Journey into Mystery (vol.1) 112 page 1 by Jack Kirby and Chic Stone, the Amico 1979 Hulk stunt cycle mint in the box (the only one in existence), all three boxed variations of the 60's Marvel Sparkle sets, a bunch of 60's Marvel stuff including toys, books, posters, pennants, stickers, and gumball machine pieces, a prototype of a Marvel 70's weeble wabble set that never saw the light of day (this was cute as hell), original Jim Steranko Hulk art from 1969, the box for a never made Hulk Atari video game from the early 80's, a 1967 mint in the box Captain Action Spider-man outfit from Ideal, a bunch of Marvel 60's t-shirts and sweatshirts, two fully working Hulk pinball machines from 1979, the Grover Toys version of the Hulk Rage Cage from 1979 (this was a limited smaller version of the Hulk Rage Cage made by Fun stuff), the Spider-man, Thor and the ultra-rare Sub-Mariner and Hulk inflatable pillow cases from the 60's (still in the package), a ton of Mego toys; the "Comic Action Heroes" Green Goblin Mangler mint in the box from 1976, mint 8" WGSH figures and accessories including just about every figure they made and in a variety of different carded and boxed versions for both 8” and 12" sized figures, even some of the 8" green carded Palitoy figures from Europe (which are crazy rare), and all four original solid boxes, the list just goes on and on.
+Some of the key pieces to my collection was the 1963 Ben Cooper Spider-man costume (which is Marvel's VERY FIRST licensed product EVER!!!), the 1967 Marx Marvel Tin Train (another highly sought after 60's Marvel piece), the original art for Journey into Mystery (vol.1) 112 page 1 by Jack Kirby and Chic Stone, the Amico 1979 Hulk stunt cycle mint in the box (very few of these in existence), all three boxed variations of the 60's Marvel Sparkle sets, a bunch of 60's Marvel stuff including toys, books, posters, pennants, stickers, and gumball machine pieces, a prototype of a Marvel 70's weeble wabble set that never saw the light of day (this was cute as hell), original Jim Steranko Hulk art from 1969, the box for a never made Hulk Atari video game from the early 80's, a 1967 mint in the box Captain Action Spider-man outfit from Ideal, a bunch of Marvel 60's t-shirts and sweatshirts, two fully working Hulk pinball machines from 1979, the Grover Toys version of the Hulk Rage Cage from 1979 (this was a limited smaller version of the Hulk Rage Cage made by Fun stuff), the Spider-man, Thor and the ultra-rare Sub-Mariner and Hulk inflatable pillow cases from the 60's (still in the package), a ton of Mego toys; the "Comic Action Heroes" Green Goblin Mangler mint in the box from 1976, mint 8" WGSH figures and accessories including just about every figure they made and in a variety of different carded and boxed versions for both 8” and 12" sized figures, even some of the 8" green carded Palitoy figures from Europe (which are crazy rare), and all four original solid boxes, the list just goes on and on.

 And when it came to the Hulk stuff, you could name just about any Hulk toy, action figure, game, ad, costume, puzzle, coloring book, store display, wall paper, poster, record, car, model, etc. from the 60's thru the mid 2000's and chances are that I had it and it was probably mint in the box or still sealed!!!
 I turned down local newspapers and famous toy magazines for interviews and publication because I didn't want many people to know about the collection I had (it was now closing in on 5,000 pieces).
 I was a respected collector who rarely ever lost an auction on EBay.
 And even after all this, I still didn't have the Mego Elastic Hulk figure.
 But that had to eventually change!!